 In time, the feelings will subside, particularly if you do not ruminate on them or let your internal judge get the better of you.
 Once they have subsided, reward yourself with something nurturing, like a deep, warm and fragranced bath.
 Repeat this process until crisis is over.

-I urge the families to offer all the support they can do to the sufferer.
-Avoid behaviours that will trigger their disorder and be supportive and loving in Ramadan.
+Avoid behaviours that will trigger their disorder and be supportive and

 Ramadan Recovery Gift